Category: Communication

 Leadership

-Although it can be scary to take on a leadership role, it is an essential role of junior doctors and a great opportunity to develop your skills.
-The scenarios in which junior doctors frequently lead include the ward round, MDT discussions & teaching students.
+Although it can be scary to take on a leadership role, it is an essential role of resident doctors and a great opportunity to develop your skills.
+The scenarios in which resident doctors frequently lead include the ward round, MDT discussions & teaching students.
 Never undervalue your role in these scenarios.
 What it means to

 Read More »